What is A1C?

 |Diabetes (type 1 or 2)||6.5% or above|

-Why is Keeping A1C in a healthy zone so important in diabetes care?
+Why is keeping A1C in a healthy range so important in diabetes care?

-The economic costs of diabetes are staggering.
-Recently the ADA published the latest of their quinquennial analyses.
-They showed total estimated costs of $327 billion with $237 billion on direct costs and $90 billion in indirect costs.5 For more details read this Insights “Reflections on the Staggering 2017 Economic Cost of Diabetes in U.S.”
+Recently the ADA published analysis diabetes costs.
+They showed total estimated costs of $327 billion with $237 billion on direct costs and $90 billion in indirect costs.5 Economic costs of diabetes continues to rise.

 Recently Truven Health Analytics®, part of the IBM Watson Health™ business, conducted an analysis for Welldoc using the MarketScan® Research Databases.
 These extensive databases include large employers, managed care organizations, hospitals, EMR providers and Medicare and Medicaid programs.
 Truven utilized data from two randomized control trials showing BlueStar’s ability to lower and control A1C by 1.7 to 2.0%.7,8 Truven Health researchers created a complex custom algorithm and applied it to the MarketScan data, resulting in quantified total costs broken down by A1C levels in a way that was comparable between ages, stability and degree of glycemic control.
 The data showed that the implementation of BlueStar in a population of people with type 2 diabetes can save, on average, a range of $254 to $271 per user per month .9